 ~ Winter Candy Apple and Fireside 14.5 oz.
 Filled Candles from Bath & Body Works ~

-Despite the fact that Manhattan is 3,000 miles away from Napa Valley, we are a city that embraces the spirit of fine wine and know how to drink it in style.And despite the fact that NYC is about the same distance away from my beloved alma mater, the city manages to draw a respectable number of grads willing to ditch the beautiful California sunshine for the Big Apple… thus, I’m never in want of fabulous company to indulge in a good swirl, sniff, and sip with!It must be our prior proximity to world-class vineyards that incites Stanford alums to keep the wineglass flowing strong, for we got together for not one, but two, wine tastings this past week!
+Despite the fact that Manhattan is 3,000 miles away from Napa Valley, we are a city that embraces the spirit of fine wine and know how to drink it in style.And despite the fact that NYC is about the same distance away from my beloved alma mater, the city manages to draw a respectable number of grads willing to ditch the beautiful California sunshine for the Big Apple… thus, I’m never in want of fabulous company with whom to indulge in a good swirl, sniff, and sip!It must be our prior proximity to world-class vineyards that incites Stanford alums to keep the wineglass flowing strong, for we got together for not one, but two, wine tastings this past week!

 ~ Cascina Ca’Rossa Nebbiolo 2007 ~